sol/rewrite-with-location/README.markdown

     myError :: a
     myError = error "some error message"

-    myErrorLoc :: Location -> a
+    myErrorLoc :: IO Location -> a
     myErrorLoc loc = errorLoc loc "some error message"

     {-# REWRITE_WITH_LOCATION myError myErrorLoc -#}